tripphamm/react-scaled-props/README.md

 Many responsive-styling solutions work based on breakpoints.
 That is, once the screen reaches a certain size, styles change.
 This works pretty well, but _can_ lead to awkward edge-cases e.g. when the screen size is very close to a breakpoint, but not quite there, and your text is just a little too big or too small.

 Adding more breakpoints could solve the issue, but that adds additional complexity. `react-scaled-props` seeks to solve the issue by providing a smooth gradient of values for all of the screen sizes _between_ your breakpoints.
 It takes your numeric properties like `fontSize`, `height`, `width`, etc. and calculates their value based on how close you are to your largest supported window-size vs your smallest.
-That way, your property values are tailored to the user's exact screen size, rather than bucketing them into breakpoint-based screen classes.
+That way, your properties are tailored to the user's exact screen size, rather than bucketed into breakpoint-based screen classes.

 ## Typescript Support